NOW AVAILABLE FOR DELIVERY THROUGHOUT THE UK

 I’ve been in love with pickled onions since I was a child — I hid massive jars under my bed and ate them before I went to sleep.
-At family gatherings I’d fill my plate with them and sit in a corner eating, then convince others to pile extra on their plate, all for me.
+At family gatherings I’d fill my plate, piling it high with silverskin onions, all for me.
 I was constantly looking out for the perfect pickled onion.

 When I lived in Japan, I couldn't find anything like an English pickled onion, so I decided to make my own, and hosted pickled onion tasting parties where serious pickled onion fans could indulge their obsession — huge jars would be emptied in one night.